TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 ### Navigation: Keep Users Moving

-This one’s a no-brainer.
-The `<nav>` element wraps your site’s navigation links.
-It helps browsers and screen readers understand where to find the site’s menu.
+This one's a no-brainer.
+The `<nav>` element wraps your site's navigation links.
+It helps browsers and screen readers understand where to find the site's menu.

 ```html
 <nav>